 a.
 Signs may be posted in designated areas below; however, no reservation needs to be made to reserve space.

-c.
-Signs (not including SGA elections) are allowed to remain for a maximum of five days and then must be removed by the sponsoring organization.

 d.
+Signs (not including SGA elections) are allowed to remain for the maximum duration stated above and then must be removed by the sponsoring organization.

-Student Government Association election candidates are permitted to place free-standing signs on campus under the following conditions (section C does not apply to SGA elections):
+f.
+Student Government Association election candidates are permitted to place free-standing signs on campus under the following conditions (neither subsection c nor d above apply to SGA elections):

 2. INSIDE SIGNS